hua-games/rainbowpush/BEST_UNICORN_PLAN.md

 ❌ **No animations** - Movement is instant.
 Animations are polish, not gameplay.
 ❌ **No sounds** - Sound is ambiance, not core mechanics.
 ❌ **No touch controls** - Desktop keyboard first.
 Mobile can be added later easily.
-❌ **No powers system** - Start with pure Sokoban.
+❌ **No powers system** - Start with pure puzzle mechanics.
 Powers are complexity.
 ❌ **No save system** - Start fresh each session. localStorage can be added in 5 lines later.
 ❌ **No level editor** - Levels are hardcoded.
 JSON import is easy to add.
 ❌ **No scene management** - Everything on one screen.
 Simple state changes.